gumaerc-testorg/2.003sc-fall-2011/content/pages/angular-momentum-and-rotating-masses.md

 There is no problem set this week.

 A street performer in Quebec City juggles torches by repeatedly throwing and rotating the burning rods.
-Image courtesy of [Reza Vaziri](http://www.flickr.com/photos/60309376@N00/1400683166/) on Flickr.
+Image courtesy of {{% resource_link "9003fdb4-b0c7-4e41-be16-bfaf6e72d330" "Reza Vaziri" %}} on Flickr.

 {{< tdclose >}}